 Staff will be kept up to date at monthly Staff and C.U.P.E.
 Meetings, as well through staff email and the Week at a Glance for weekly events that support the our goals.

 For the School Community

-The Brooksbank community will be able to monitor our progress through this website, as well as reports at the monthly PAC Meeting, and monthly newsletters that are emails to families, but also posted o to the school’s website.
+The Brooksbank community will be able to monitor our progress through this website, as well as reports at the monthly PAC Meeting, and monthly newsletters that are emailed to families, but also posted on the school’s website.

 informal updates to parents

 formal report card updates three times per year

 special presentations: Band and Strings, music, concerts, performances

 School plan was updated on May 25, 2021 to reflect the implementation of Second Step at the school level.